jackzhu2050/jackzhu2050.github.io/_posts/2022-07-26-a-pale-view-of-hills.md

 interesting.
 They might be more old-school, and stick to something they weigh highly but no longer popular.
 It doesn't upset me since that's the norm and it always repeats.
-I like her father-in-law, is for his way of doing things, that Japanese.
-He tried to hide his feeling and convey it indirectly even when it's his son.
+I like her father-in-law, is for his way of doing things, that *Japanese* way.
+He tried to hide his feeling and conveyed it indirectly even when it was his son.
 His way of education might be out of date, but he wanted to ask and confirm the rationale behind it.
-He still tried to teach his son via chess when his son is already tired with it.
-Therefore, it's really brave for him to confront his student directly even though he didn't get what he really expected, because he knows clearly he couldn't count on his son.
+He still tried to teach his son via chess when his son was already tired with it.
+Therefore, it was really brave for him to confront his student directly even though he didn't get what he really expected, because he knows clearly he couldn't count on his son to even write a inquiry letter.
 The shop owner is interesting for her attitude towards life.
-The bright son has died of the bomb, and she was very sorry and sad, but she moved forward and kept the shop well.
+Her bright son has died of the bomb, and she was very sorry and sad, but she moved forward and kept the shop well.
 She surely is not the person our *heroine* approves and seems to get stuck there forever, but she seems to be happy and enjoys the life.